 You must have two letters of recommendation on file to be considered for admission.
 Forms are generated through the online application system and are the only type of recommendation accepted.
 Choose individuals who know you well and can speak specifically about your aptitude for success in graduate school.
 The questions that are posed to your recommenders can be read be read in the tab below.

 - When you submit your recommender and their contact information within your application, you initiate distribution of their reference form via email.
 This can be done before submitting your entire application, giving your recommenders time to complete your form while you complete other components of the application.

 Interview (by invitation only)

 Invitations to interview will be extended once all application materials are received and the admissions committee has reviewed your full application.
-We will offer in-person interviews to applicants who are completing their undergraduate degree at the University of Michigan.
-Applicants located in Michigan will be offered an in-person or Skype interview.
-All other applicants will complete their interview via Skype.
+We will offer in-person interviews to applicants who are completing their undergraduate degree at the University of Michigan or are located near the Ann Arbor area.
+All other applicants will complete their interview via a live video conference.

 Interviews are expected to last up to 30 minutes.
 Members of the admissions committee and MM program staff will conduct your interview; there may be be one or two members present.
 You can expect to be asked behavioral-type questions as well as questions related to your professional and personal interests.

 The application review is holistic.
 Not one aspect of your application is weighed more heavily than another.
 When reviewing your application components, the admissions committee learns more about:

 - your intellectual ability as measured by your undergraduate academic record and GMAT or GRE scores